 - If you want to export report data, you'll need at least Apple Numbers v3.5 and/or Microsoft Excel 2016 (or later), including Mac Office365. - If you want to email forms from QuickBooks (like invoices and sales receipts) with your default email application, you must have at least Apple Mail, Microsoft Outlook 2016 or later, including Mac Office365.
-However, in QuickBooks Mac Plus 2022, you can now authorize access to your Gmail account to securely use it as your email client.
-(See page 280 to learn more.) - QuickBooks Mac Plus 2022 supports one-way conversions to QuickBooks Online. - QuickBooks Mac Plus 2022 supports one-way conversion from QuickBooks Desktop for Windows 2020 to 2021. - QuickBooks Mac Plus 2022 supports conversion to and from QuickBooks for Windows 2022.
+You can also authorize access to your Gmail account to securely use it as your email client.
+(See page 284 to learn more.) - QuickBooks Mac Plus supports one-way conversion to QuickBooks Online. - QuickBooks Mac Plus supports one-way conversion from QuickBooks Desktop for Windows 2021 through 2023. - QuickBooks Mac Plus supports conversion to and from QuickBooks for Windows 2024.